Table of Contents

 (forward/store! proc [bindings]) => k-url

-functions, as it allows to embed links to closures in JSPs and the such, and can thus be used to implement the same style of page navigation afforded by the tags@*-c
+send-forward/*functions, as it allows to embed links to closures in JSPs and the such, and can thus be used to implement the same style of page navigation afforded by the tags@*-c+@bindingsand@*-c+@bindingsin the extended (X)HTML described in the section called “Extended HTML markup” Notably missing is the equivalent of the plain@bindings.

 procedure:

-will see the same SRFI-39 parameter bindings established at the timeforward/dynenv/store!
+procwill see the same SRFI-39 parameter bindings established at the timeforward/dynenv/store!was called.

 Requires: